maeklong/maeklong.github.io/Juniper/JNCDA.md

 + It suggests certain budgetary and scheduling constraints.
 + It allows the engineer to infer certain technical requirements.
 + **Feedback : A user's business model will suggest budgetary and scheduling constraints, as well as provide insight into the network’s technical requirements.**
++ **ways that a user's business model is important for network design purposes**

 ### Documentation Project
 + Survey all data centers and wiring closets.
 + Review the available documentation with the security administrators.
 + Review the available documentation with the network administrators.
 + **Feedback : As part of your documentation project, you should inspect all data centers and wiring closets, as well as speak to those responsible for them: the security and network administrators.**
++ **to document the existing network and security infrastructure before a design update project begins**

 ### Know Your Network step
 + You should list all the functions and services in the network.